python-cmd2/cmd2/README.md

     - Run arbitrary Python scripts within your `cmd2` application with the ability to also call custom `cmd2` commands
     - No separate API for your end users to learn
         - Syntax for calling `cmd2` commands in a `run_pyscript` is essentially identical to what they would enter on the command line
-    - See the [Python](https://cmd2.readthedocs.io/en/latest/freefeatures.html#python) section of the `cmd2` docs for more info
+    - See the [Python Scripts](https://cmd2.readthedocs.io/en/latest/features/scripting.html#python-scripts) section of the `cmd2` docs for more info
     - Also see the [python_scripting.py](https://github.com/python-cmd2/cmd2/blob/master/examples/python_scripting.py)
     example in conjunction with the [conditional.py](https://github.com/python-cmd2/cmd2/blob/master/examples/scripts/conditional.py) script